Table of contents

 Reason #2: The right geography

-The lack of tree cover and relatively flat landscape here make it easy for paleontologists and fossil hunters to access different areas to search for and excavate dinosaur fossils.
+Many of eastern Montana’s rocks are exposed, easy to see, and easy to access.
+As it gradually erodes, it exposes more fossils.
+The lack of tree cover and relatively flat landscape makes it easy for paleontologists and fossil hunters to access different areas to search for and excavate dinosaur fossils.

 Reason #3: Undeveloped space

-In highly-developed regions of the world, such as major cities, there may have been dinosaur fossils, but they were either destroyed or covered up by manmade structures.
+In highly developed regions of the world, such as major cities, there may have been dinosaur fossils, but they were either destroyed or covered up by manmade structures.

 Reason #4: Local efforts